TechmongersNL/coders-network-api/README.md

 );
 ```

-If we want to avoid having to repeat the first part of the URL many times (what is called the `baseURL`) we can create a preconfigured axios instance.
+If we want to avoid having to repeat the first part of the URL many times (what is sometimes called the `baseURL`) we can create a preconfigured axios instance.
 To do this you can create an `axios.js` file, maybe inside the `/store` folder in your frontend.
 In this file you can do the following:

 ```js
 // /src/store/axios.js